leeseetja/leeseetja/README.md

-- 👋 Hi, I’m Lesetja Lekoloane.
+- 👋 Hi, I’m Lesetja Lekoloane, a data scientist at the South African Weather Service.
 You can read more about me at https://leeseetja.github.io/
 - 👀 I’m interested in numerical modelling and data science applications
 - 🌱 I’m currently learning the Comformal Cubic Atmospheric Model and its physics parameterisations
 - 💞️ I’m looking to collaborate on projects involving optimising or correcting observational data using Machine Learning techniques